paranlee/guarded_unsigned_counter/README.md

 # unsigned counter with guardian bits

-Counter with guardian who count each bit even or odd.
+Counter with tow guardians who count either even or odd position bit.

-This repository is summarizing on verilog review.
+This repository is summarizing on my verilog review.

+Tested on Ubuntu 20.04 WSL2.

 ## Install Verilog Environment